pantheon-systems/documentation/source/content/guides/drush/09-troubleshoot-drush.md

 ### Reading the Pantheon Environment from Drush

-Since Drush does not run using the web server, reliance on the `$_SERVER` superglobal is problematic as some of the contents of that array will be missing, `['PANTHEON_ENVIRONMENT']` in particular.
-Drush commands and policy files should instead reference `$_ENV` when reading Pantheon environment information.
-For more information, refer to our documentation on [using the `$_SERVER` superglobal in custom code](/guides/environment-configuration/read-environment-config/#using-_server).
+Drush does not run using the web server.
+This makes reliance on the `$_SERVER` superglobal problematic as some of the contents of that array will be missing, for example `['PANTHEON_ENVIRONMENT']`.
+Drush commands and policy files must reference `$_ENV` when reading Pantheon environment information.
+Refer to our documentation on [using the `$_SERVER` superglobal in custom code](/guides/environment-configuration/read-environment-config/#using-_server) for more information.

 ### Terminus Drush Silent Failure